momer93/momer93.github.io/_pages/cv.md

 permalink: /cv/
 title: cv
 nav: true
-nav_order: 4
+nav_order: 2
 cv_pdf: mo_cv.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: My CV in brief below and for download as a pdf to the left.
 toc:
   sidebar: left
 ---